 Glasgow Nightline is always looking for volunteers.
-Listening for Nightline is rewarding, but requires commitment both during and after training.
+We recite both listening volunteers, to run our service, as well as volunteers to help publicise GU Nightline.
+Both are extremely rewarding, however listening for Nightline requires commitment both during and after training.

-If you are interested in becoming a Nightline volunteer, then please fill out this form: Application Form
+If you are interested in listening for Nightline, then please fill out this form: Application Form

 Once you have filled out the above form we will then contact you by email as soon as we can.
 We will give you details on how you can apply for training as well as other details you may need to know before volunteering with us.

-We recruit volunteers all through the academic year, and training is at the beginning of each semester.
-However we plan on running other training sessions throughout the year.
-So if you have missed our our September and January training sessions then don’t panic!
+We recruit volunteers at the beginning of each semester.
+Our two main training dates are usually in September and January.
 Fill out the application form and we will let you know when next upcoming training date is.
 In the meantime, if you have any questions or you want more information, don’t hesitate to get in touch!
 Please contact [email protected]

 - Volunteers must be willing to commit to an initial training session that demonstrates to volunteers different ways to apply active listening techniques.